About Paul Godbold

 Wouldn’t it be more beneficial and sensible to put him on stage in front of 5-10,000 Cliff Richard fans?

 In the past, people have said I am sometimes, in their words ‘funny’.
-This is not funny as in humorous; it’s because I can take offence, particularly when myself or the editorial team writes a unique article that ranks at the top of the search engines, providing huge exposure to the subject matter and no thanks or even an acknowledgement is given.
+This is not funny as in humorous; it’s because I can take offence, particularly when myself or the editorial team writes a unique article and no thanks or even an acknowledgement is given.

-In respect to this, I have blacklisted some of the world’s most high-profile luxury and lifestyle brands and the agencies they engage due to what I perceive are unwarranted arrogant attitudes and a lack of appreciation.
+Because of this, I have blacklisted some of the world’s most high-profile luxury and lifestyle brands and the agencies they engage, due to what I perceive are unwarranted arrogant attitudes and a lack of appreciation.

 As long as businesses enjoy and acknowledge the work we are doing to help promote them and keep within our editorial guidelines, I will continue to support them.